Is Shiraz Safe for Tourists in 2026?

 Is Iran safe to visit in 2026?

 Iran as a whole is a popular tourist destination with documented scam activity across multiple cities.
-Shiraz specifically has 10 documented scams with a moderately safe safety rating.
+Shiraz specifically has 10 documented scams with a generally safe safety rating.
 Check the full Iran country guide for a regional overview and safety comparisons across all covered cities.

 Editorial note: This safety assessment for Shiraz is based on 10 verified scam reports in the Before You Go database, compiled from government travel advisories (US State Dept, UK FCDO, Australian DFAT), verified news sources, and traveler reports.
 Safety conditions change — always cross-reference with current government advisories before travel.
 Read our methodology →